Naveen055/ResumeScanner/replit.md

-# ATS Resume Analyzer
+# ATS Resume Checker

 ## Overview

-This is a frontend-only web application for analyzing resumes against Applicant Tracking Systems (ATS).
-The application provides client-side resume analysis with modern design, dark mode support, and full responsiveness.
+This is a pure frontend-only web application for analyzing resumes against Applicant Tracking Systems (ATS).
+Built with React and Vite, the application provides 100% client-side resume analysis with modern design, dark mode support, and full responsiveness.
 Users can upload PDF or DOCX resumes, select target job roles, and receive detailed ATS scoring, keyword analysis, and improvement suggestions.
+All processing happens locally in the browser with no backend dependencies.

 ## User Preferences